LLNL/UnifyFS/docs/testing.rst

 Running the Tests
 *****************

-To manually run the UnifyFS unit test suite, simply run ``make check`` from the inside the t/ directory of wherever you built UnifyFS.
+To manually run the UnifyFS unit test suite, simply run ``make check`` in a single-node allocation from inside the t/ directory of wherever you built UnifyFS.
 E.g., if you built in a separate build/ directory, then do:

 .. code-block:: BASH